bhall2001/flyball-master-manual/best_practices.md

 6) Look for a yellow dot in the schedule.
 The red number in the Club Conflict column indicates the number of races until the next club race.
 7) Subtract this number from 4.
 8) Double click the race with the club conflict.
 Assign the new race number to be the current race number minus the result from step 7.
-9) If a team conflict results, resolve this before moving on with club conflicts.
+9) If a team conflict results, resolve this before moving on with additional club conflicts.

-Note: This process does result in an infinite loop many times and you may need to  move a club an extra race or insert a non-conflicting club between the 2 races that can not be resovled.
+Note: This process can result in an infinite loop between 2 clubs.
+You may need to  move a club an extra race or 2 and/or insert a non-conflicting club between the 2 races that can not be resovled.

 Note: A club conflict is not as critical as a team conflict.
-Club conflicts may indicate that a race may delay as a club swaps dogs for the next race.
+Club conflicts indicate that racing may delay while a club swaps dogs for the race.

-Note: Club Conflicts are OK around any planned breaks in the tournament schedule (lunch, next day).
+Note: Club Conflicts are OK around any planned breaks in the tournament schedule (lunch/day braks).

-Note: It may not be possible to eliminate all club tournaments.
+Note: IT IS NOT possible to eliminate all club tournaments.

-Note: Our experience is 30% club conflicts is an acceptable number.
+Note: Our experience is any number less than 30% club conflicts is acceptable.

-Note: Tournaments seem to flow better if club conflicts are minimized at the start of the tournament and the end of a tournament.
-This allows clubs to get into the swing of things at the start of a tournament and leaves a good impression of a well flowing tournament as the event closes.
-Do your best to have many green dots at the start and end of your tournament in the schedule.
+Note: Tournaments seem to flow better if club conflicts are minimized at the start and the end of a tournament.
+This allows clubs to get into the swing of things when the tournament starts.
+Also, a smooth ending leaves a good impression of a well flowing tournament.
+Do your best to have as many green dots as you can at the start and end of your tournament in the schedule.

-Note: Elimanting all conflicts is impossible.
+Note Again: Eliminating all conflicts is impossible.
 At some point you have to admit the schedule is as good as you can get it and call it good ;-)